High-Order Epistasis Detection Using Factorization Machine with Quadratic Optimization Annealing and MDR-Based Evaluation: Experimental evaluation

 These results indicate that the number of iterations required to obtain a successful solution increases as the number of attributes grows.
-This trend can be attributed to the expansion of the candidate solution space, which increases the difficulty of efficiently identifying the true epistatic combinations.
-However, Table~\ref{tab:combination_order}, which shows the number of possible combinations when selecting $d$ loci from $N$ $(_N C_d)$, indicates that the number of iterations required for the proposed method to obtain a successful solution is not directly determined by the order of the combinatorial space.
-Interestingly, the number of iterations does not scale directly with the combinatorial space size shown in Table~\ref{tab:combination_order}, and instead increases much more moderately as $N$ grows.
+This trend can be attributed to the expansion of the candidate solution space, which increases the difficulty of efficiently identifying the true epistasis.
+However, Table~\ref{tab:combination_order}, which shows the number of possible combinations when selecting $d$ loci from $N$ $(_N C_d)$, indicates that the number of iterations required for the proposed method to obtain a successful solution is not directly determined by the order of the solution space.
+Interestingly, the number of iterations does not scale directly with the solution space size shown in Table~\ref{tab:combination_order}, and instead increases more moderately as $N$ grows.

-In addition, for instances with $d=5$, the threshold model tended to require a larger number of iterations than the additive model and in some runs failed to yield successful solutions.
-This result can be attributed to the fact that the threshold model corresponds to eNME, in which marginal effects are absent or very weak.
+In addition, for higher interaction orders, the threshold model tended to require a larger number of iterations than the additive model and in some runs failed to yield successful solutions.
+Moreover, in several runs, the ground-truth epistasis was not obtained within the predefined maximum number of iterations.
+This can be attributed to the fact that the threshold model corresponds to eNME, in which marginal effects are absent or very weak.
 Under the eNME setting, combinations that include only a subset of the true epistatic loci rarely achieve low CER values, because marginal and lower-order effects are absent.
-As a result, informative intermediate solutions that could guide the FM toward the true epistatic combination are scarce, making it difficult for the FM to learn a surrogate that assigns low costs to the correct high-order combination.
+As a result, informative intermediate solutions that could guide the FM toward the true epistasis are scarce, making it difficult for the FM to learn a surrogate that assigns low costs to the correct high-order combination.